Alan-Cha/multiple-endpoints-article/README.md

 ### Deploy HTTP application

 Now, we will create an `httpbin` deployment and service.
-The `httpbin` deployment will become the trigger object, meaning AutoX will respond to changes to this Kubernetes object.
+The `httpbin` deployment will later become the trigger object, meaning AutoX will respond to changes to this Kubernetes object.

 ```bash
 kubectl create deployment httpbin --image=kennethreitz/httpbin --port=80